bangbangcon/west/content/CFP.md

 ## A note about travel

 We welcome all speakers, regardless of nationality.
 We generally expect that accepted speakers who confirm their participation will travel to Santa Cruz to present their talk in person.
 However, if any accepted speaker anticipates visa-related difficulties in traveling to the conference, we will make arrangements to enable remote participation, and not require them to attend the conference in order to present their talk.
-In such a case [contact us](mailto:bangbangcon.west@gmail.com) for further guidance.
+In such a case [contact the !!Con West 2020 organizing team](west-2020@exclamation.foundation) for further guidance.

 Thanks for submitting to !!Con West!